 It may be that your spouse could receive more from Social Security based on her own earnings record than through your spousal benefit.
 If this is the case, the Social Security Administration (SSA) automatically provides your spouse the larger benefit.

 If you retire early, your spouse will still receive benefits based on one-half of the PIA you would have received had you waited until full retirement age to retire.
 But in order to receive a full half of your PIA, your spouse must wait to begin receiving the retirement benefits at her full retirement age.
 If she opts to receive benefits before that time, she will be penalized according to a formula similar to that used to compute the reduced benefits of workers who retire early.
-(For an article on how couples can maximize their Social Security benefits, click here.)

 Children and even grandchildren who are unmarried and dependent upon you (the retired worker) for their support are eligible for benefits.
 To be eligible, the child must be under age 18, under age 19 but still in elementary school or high school, or over age 18 but have become mentally or physically disabled prior to age 22.